 Further, because of the resilience of the isolated components, scalability is more effective, especially if the app is supposed to work across diverse platforms and devices.

-Microservices means faster app development.
+Microservices mean faster app development.
 Why? – Because the components in such apps work independently instead of inter-dependently.
 This is a huge benefit where codebases need not be altered to add, delete, or modify app features.

-It is just enough to change the specific components as required and then test and deploy it separately without disrupting the functionality of the app.
+It is just enough to change the specific components as required and then test and deploy them separately without disrupting the functionality of the app.
 Thus, there’s no downtime and the changes can be implemented without delay.

 Technology is always changing.
 To that end, there’s a new mobile device coming up every day.
 Microservices Architecture befits developers who are unsure about the device their mobile app will run on.